holesnehal19/unix-scripting/README.md

 5. move file from server A /out to Server A /archive
 6. move file from server B /out to Server B / archive/currentday

+- Once you load the data into table then you can generate any report or you can do analysis.